About Lac du Flambeau Business Development Corporation

 Interim COO and Director of Lending: Melissa Doud

 Melissa Doud is a Lac du Flambeau Tribal Member, born and raised in Lac du Flambeau.
 She graduated Lakeland Union High School in 1989 and went to college for one year before joining the Army.
 She was stationed and has been to various places including South Carolina, Korea, Japan, Guam, Fort Sill, Oklahoma, Fort Richardson (Alaska), Fort Knox (Kentucky) and Schofield Barracks (Hawaii).
 She did one tour in Iraq from 2003-2004, and retired as an E-7 with 20+ years of service.
 She earned her Associates Degree in Business Management from Hawaii Pacific University and earned her Bachelors Degree in Business Management from the University of Phoenix.
-In the Fall of 2017, Melissa will pursue her Masters Degree in Business Administration at the University of Phoenix online.

 Melissa worked for the Lac du Flambeau Tribal Accounting department.
 She also worked as an accounting clerk for the Great Lakes Inter-Tribal Council, and was a personal banker with Chippewa Valley Bank for seven years.